James Harmon: Export-Import Bank of the United States

 On May 6, 1997, President Bill Clinton nominated Harmon for president and chairman of the Export-Import Bank of the United States, which makes billions in loan guarantees to developing nations to purchase goods and services from the US.
 The US Senate confirmed the nomination on June 12, 1997.
 At the time, there was an emerging markets crisis, fueled by the collapse of Thailand’s currency, which affected other countries in the region, and large credit defaults in Russia and Latin America.
 Harmon was confident that the emerging markets economy would soon recover.
 Due to these market conditions during Harmon’s tenure, the focus of the bank’s loan guarantees went from government-related to private ventures.
 Harmon’s term was to end in January 2001 but he was asked to extend his term through May 2001 by Vice President Dick Cheney.

 Caravel Management LLC

 His stint as head of the Ex-Im Bank was Harmon’s introduction to frontier markets.
-In October 2004, Harmon founded Caravel Management, where he serves as chairman and chief investment officer.
-The New York-based firm invests in special situations in frontier and emerging markets, currently in Egypt and Zimbabwe.
+In October 2004, Harmon founded Caravel Management, where he served as chairman and chief investment officer.
+The New York-based firm invested in special situations in frontier and emerging markets.